kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

   but the same ServiceAccount can impersonate `bob` for any action"
   - The current Constrained Impersonation KEP does not allow distinguishing what the impersonator can do for what target user.

+For clarity: note that a non-goal of this is to allow expressing predicates over the request/stored object when authorizing impersonation requests.
+It could be done, but would add a lot of complexity that I do not see needed at the moment.
+In other words, with this proposal, it is *not* (initially at least) possible to say "allow user `ai-agent-foo` to impersonate user `lucas` to `create serviceaccounts/token`, but only when `.spec.audiences.contains("foo")`".

 ## Open Questions